 General Atomics pioneers advanced technologies with world-changing potential.
-We have been at the cutting edge of energy innovation since the dawn of the atomic age more than 60 years ago.
-With scientists and engineers continually advancing the frontier of scientific discovery, we serve our growing planet's needs through safe, sustainable, and economical solutions across a comprehensive array of key energy technologies
+We have been at the cutting edge of energy innovation since the dawn of the atomic age – for more than 60 years.
+GA’s scientists and engineers are advancing the frontier of scientific discovery and delivering safe, sustainable and economical solutions across a comprehensive array of key energy technologies.

 Our research and development portfolio includes:

 - Fusion: As a world leader in fusion energy research, GA scientists and engineers are engaged in developing both magnetic and inertial confinement fusion as a safe, clean and virtually unlimited energy source for the future.

 - Fission: Pioneering energy systems from the world's most widely used test reactor, TRIGA, to developing next generation advanced reactors for economic sustainable energy.